gilacost/dot-files/README.md

-# Personal Config
+# Dev Environment
+This works only in OSX for the time being ;)

-Just clone this repo and run `./osx/bootstrap.sh` and follow the instructions.
+Feel free to use.
+Clone this repo and run `./bootstrap.sh`.